 Death of Paundraka Vasudeva:

 Even though Paundraka was a pompous brat, he was not a coward.
-He quickly went out of the city with two full military divisions to face his rival.
-Paundraka’s friend, the King of Kashi, followed behind leading the rear guard with three akshauhini divisions.
+He quickly left the city with two military divisions to face his rival.
+Paundraka’s friend, the King of Kashi, followed behind, leading the rear guard with three akshauhini divisions.

 After saying this, Lord Krishna destroyed the chariot of Paundraka with his arrows and cut off his head with the Sudarshana Chakra.
 Then he severed Kashiraj’s head with his arrows, sending it flying into Kashi city like a lotus flower thrown by the wind.